saberamini/WorkingWithHadoop/README.md

-# WorkingWithHadoop
 # Working with Hadoop

-Before you start, take a snapshot of your virtual machine after you have setup Hadoop.
+Before you start, take a <b>snapshot</b> of your virtual machine after you have setup Hadoop.
 This way, you can "go back" to a fresh install in case something "messes up" in the process.